-If you're biological sex is female then you have a lot of options for birth control.
-It's a good idea to talk to a health care professional about what will work best for you.
+If your biological sex is female then you have a lot of options for birth control.
+It’s a good idea to talk to a health care professional about what will work best for you.
 The information below is a good place to start.

 What kind of options are available?